pinecone-io/pinecone-ts-client/README.md

 1. Create, configure and delete indexes
 2. Get information about existing indexes and collections
 3. Create and delete collections
-4. Select an index to perform data operations (upsert, query, fetch, etc)
+4. Select an index to perform data operations (upsert, query, fetch, etc.)

 ## Indexes